 When I’m not doing coffee related things I’m probably sleeping, building Lego with my kids, buying too many records on the internet or thinking about how I don’t ride bikes or play drums enough anymore.

 Lydia Rice, Production Roaster: I started my coffee career as a barista in a small Sussex town.
 After becoming a store manager I found myself concentrating more on paperwork and staff than the coffee itself, which is when I knew I needed to make a change.
 Having always had an interest in the roasting process (although not realising just how complex it is) I happily moved to PLOT, working my way up from roastery assistant to production roaster.

 Other than coffee my great passion in life is travel, having been to 6 out of 7 continents by the time I was 21.
 When travelling, you’ll find me doing anything reckless, quad biking the Namibian sand dunes, climbing Icelandic ice cliffs, trekking through Indian tea fields.
 I don’t do relaxing holidays.

-Andrew Murray, Training and Customer Support: I first fell in love with coffee about 10 years ago, whilst working down in Cornwall, drinking a filter coffee roasted by Origin coffee.
+Andrew Murray, Training: I first fell in love with coffee about 10 years ago, whilst working down in Cornwall, drinking a filter coffee roasted by Origin coffee.
 It was a Peaberry and tasted just like nectarines.
 I then went travelling around Australia and started working as a barista in Sydney which was the first time I saw making coffee as a true profession - the attention to detail and the craft was astounding to me and I met some amazing people.

 Upon returning to the UK I wanted to build my knowledge as extensively as possible, so set myself the goal of becoming an AST.
 I love training new baristas and helping out others advance their skills and build on knowledge that is sometimes seem hard to access.